 This hotel began life as the home of a British sea captain.
 In 1887 the Armenian Sarkies brothers took over the building and transformed it into one of Asia's grandest hotels.
 Raffles has experienced many ups and downs, especially during World War II, when it was first a center for British refugees, then quarters for Japanese officers, and then a center for released Allied POWs.
-There's a delicious irony to the hotel: although it's regarded as a bastion of colonialism, it's actually an Armenian creation,
+Although it's regarded as a bastion of British colonialism, it's actually an Armenian creation,